 If you’re interested in learning more about how to rehab athletes in the gym and how to keep them safe for the long haul then signing up for the free mini course and infographic is the next logical step.

 Dan Pope DPT, OCS, CSCS

 P.S.
-The Fitness Pain Free Certification is only open for enrollment twice per year with the next enrollment starting at the start of 2020.
+The Fitness Pain Free Certification is only open for enrollment for 1 week twice per year with the next enrollment starting September 14th, 2021.
 Sign up for the pre-sale list by clicking HERE to be notified when the program launches and to save $200 off the enrollment cost.